root-destroyer/Class_10/README.md

-Hello this is class 10 file of noes
+Hello this is class 10 file of notes